itsjuanmatus/itsjuanmatus/README.md

 ### Hi!
 It's Juan Matus here.

-### I'm a Software Engineering Student at Keiser University

 ---

-👨🏻‍ 💻  Currently working on a web app for cooperatives
+👨🏻‍ 💻  Currently working on personal projects

-📚 Currently learning ReactJS
+📚 Currently getting better at ReactJS and Semantic Web Technologies.

 🎬 I'm starting a YouTube channel ([you can check it out here](https://www.youtube.com/channel/UCU3megO3PrCIbTUoaAeiPvQ))

-🎹 I like to play piano
+🎹 I like to play the piano

-☕️ I love coffee
+☕️ coffee addict